Estimated 25 million to see boost in federal food benefits

 Congress approved emergency benefits through the Supplemental Nutrition Assistance Program, sometimes called food stamps, after the coronavirus hit last March.
 But people already receiving the maximum monthly benefit — meaning the lowest-income households — were not eligible for the increase.

 Robin Hall was one of them, and she became a plaintiff in the California case.
 Hall, who is in her mid-40s, was living in transitional housing in late 2019 and dealing with homelessness as the pandemic began.
-She has health conditions including Type 2 diabetes that dictated her nutrition needs, and she would turn to food banks and other local programs to fill gaps when she ran out of benefits each month.
-At the time the suit was filed, the maximum monthly benefit payment in California was $194.
+She has health conditions, including Type 2 diabetes, that dictated her nutrition needs, and she would turn to food banks and other local programs to fill gaps when she ran out of benefits each month.
+At the time the lawsuit was filed, the maximum monthly benefit payment in California was $194.

 “The pandemic made it much harder to get regular meals,” Hall said in a statement released by the Western Center.
 “This emergency assistance will be a huge help to me and many others.
 I feel so honored to fight for everyone like me.”